Doriszhuo/CS246-notes/Lec 7 (Jan 24).md

 int y = 10;
 int &z = y;
 ```
-z is a evalue reference to y
+z is a lvalue reference to y

 - A reference is like a __constant pointer__ with automatic deferencing.